joshgoebel/keyszer/USING_WITH_KINTO.md

 # Using keyszer with Kinto release 1.2-13

-## Uppdating your kinto.py config file
+## Updating your kinto.py config file

 First, have a glace thru `UPGRADE_FROM_XKEYSNAIL.md`.